GeorgeHernandez/GeorgeHernandez/Opinions.md

 Everyone looks out for themselves.
 Everyone protects & promotes their interests.
 Thus everyone should form their opinions.
 However we also have loved ones and we also live in a society, a [*polis*](https://en.wikipedia.org/wiki/Polis).
 Politics & Policies affects many of us and thus we need to parse the many opinions.

-I want to highlight key problems common to many poltical topics.
-My examples will focus on U.S. issues.
+I want to highlight key problems common to many poltical topics, then move on to particular issues, especially U.S. issues.
+TLDR: I'm a Progressive.

 - HOW TO PARSE.
 If we cannot establish a framework to parse our opinions, we will not be building upon hard earned knowledge and be closing ourselves to better solutions.
 Our opinions should be parsed using best practices, evidence, well-formed logic, transparency, testing, perspective, etc., but also in an effective, timely, earnest, heard, woke, and emotionally conscious manner.
 This part of [political science](https://en.wikipedia.org/wiki/Political_science).
 - PROBLEMS > POLTICAL PROBLEMS.
 Please distinguish between the problems faced by the state vs. the political problems.
 Many become so focused on poltical problems that statesmanship is left behind.
 Deciding on the faction or the captain can overshadow keeping the ship afloat.